 Overview

-During the first week you will be introduced to interviews as an empirical method of data collection, through an introductory theoretical, ethical and practical lens.
+During the first week of The Secret Life of Research Interviewing (SLoRI) course offered by University of Oxford you will be introduced to interviews as an empirical method of data collection, through an introductory theoretical, ethical and practical lens.

 The following sessions will continue to focus on the minutiae of what is involved in data gathering, transcribing, analysing and dissemination of findings.
 Each of these sessions will be underpinned through various contextualised situations (eg interviewing migrants, elites and adult careers).